-Ortiz, Benjamín.
+Notes: Ortiz, Benjamín.
 Personal Interview.
 Quito 5 Feb.
 2008 Comunicado de Brasilia: Reunión de Presidentes de América del Sur.
 Brasilia 31 Aug. to 1 Sept.
 2000 “En la línea de los principios del “regionalismo abierto”, los Presidentes registraron la meta compartida de formación de un espacio económico-comercial ampliado en América del Sur – basado en la articulación entre el MERCOSUR y la Comunidad Andina, y con plena participación de Chile, Guyana y Surinam –, dirigido hacia la liberalización progresiva del intercambio de mercancías y servicios, la facilitación de inversiones y la creación de la infraestructura necesaria.”

 4 thoughts on ““Open” and “Closed” Regionalism Theories”

 Hello!
 Me Wangbu.
 Soy de las Filipinas.
 Usted tiene un interesante blog.
 Me alegro de visitar aquí.